nkim500/Metis_Projects/02_Linear_Regression/Proposal.md

 - Data:
   - Primary dataset will be scraped and compiled from websites with NFT transaction information, including but not limited to sites such as SuperRare (https://superrare.com/), Foundation (https://foundation.app/), NBA Top Shop (https://nbatopshot.com/), Open Sea (https://opensea.io/), and Coinranking.com (https://coinranking.com/).
   - Each rows of about 1,000, will represent an individual NFT artwork
-  - Each columns of about 10 or more features, will include latest sale price in Ethereum ("ETH") (the target value), art dimension, art type (e.g. animation, moving, real, abstract, has character/subject), days since creation, edition #, secondary transactions information (frequency traded in per days since created, max price change in %, median price change in % between transactions), concurrent Ethereum price (at the time of latest sale in US$ and price change in % vs. the lowest ETH price since its previous all-time-high price)
+  - Each columns of about 10 or more features, will include latest sale price in Ethereum ("ETH") (the target value), art dimension, art type (e.g. animation, moving, real, abstract, has character/subject), days since creation (age of the NFT), edition #, secondary transactions information (frequency traded in per days since created, max price change in %, median price change in % between transactions)

 - Algorithms:
   - Exploratory data analysis techniques and visualizations for surveying the datasets